wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **What is included in the free plan?**

 The free plan has a set of social media tools that can help you increase your traffic and conversions.
 You'll have access to our social sharing bars (horizontal, floating and native) and also to dark social sharing tracking.
 You can also create your own conversions to see how social is driving your business.
 Included in the free package is also our basic social analytics panel.
 This will give you a brief understanding on how many visits and shares you have.
-We then ananlyze how many visits (leads) those shares generated.
+We then analyze how many visits (leads) those shares generated.
 You can also see the top 3 users, posts and social networks.

 **What is different about GetSocial to other plugins and tools?**